Rui Carmo

 Who

-I am a senior technology leader and strategic thinker who manages people, processes and technology as one — and, at heart, a deeply technical person with strategy, marketing and business development experience, acquired over two decades of cutting-edge work in the telco/internet industry doing just about everything from network planning to mass-market product development.
+I am a senior technology leader and strategic thinker who manages people, processes and technology as one — and, at heart, a deeply technical person with strategy, marketing and business development experience, acquired over almost three decades of cutting-edge work in the telco/internet industry doing just about everything from network planning to mass-market product development.

 I've been blogging about technology in general (but mostly about Macs) at Tao of Mac since 2002, and in case you care about such things, my Myers-Briggs personality type is ENTP.